You know when you send a package through the post office and they hand you a tracking number?

 - Based on historical conversion rates (let's say 20% of interested leads make a purchase), Jane can forecast that around 5 (20% of 25) of these leads will likely result in a sale in the near term.

-This insight allows Jane's team to focus their energy on the most promising leads, and Jane can set realistic sales targets and expectations.
+This insight lets Jane's team focus on the most promising leads, and Jane can set realistic sales targets and expectations.

 *Follow-ups based on clicks can be automated with Mixmax.